jrdegbe/thamesthrive-api/docs/running/filtering.md

 ---
 This documentation answer the following questions:

-* How to search for profile, session, and events in Tracardi GUI
+* How to search for profile, session, and events in ThamesThrive GUI
-* How to search data in Tracardi?
+* How to search data in ThamesThrive?
-* How does Tracardi's query parser work?
+* How does ThamesThrive's query parser work?
 * What is a query condition?
-* What is the syntax for searching, filtering in Tracardi?
+* What is the syntax for searching, filtering in ThamesThrive?